VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 - `label_smooth`: use label_smooth in tranining
 - `se`: use se module in ResNet-18

 More training details and setting can be found in [our paper]().
-We plan to include more models in the future.
+We plan to include more pretrained models in the future.

 # Dependencies